SpEcHiDe/NoPMsBot/README.md

 * `COMMM_AND_PRE_FIX`: The command prefix.
 Telegram, by default, recommeds the use of `/`, which is the default prefix.

 * `BAN_COMMAND`: The command that can be used by administrators of the bot to ban users.
-The default is `/ban`.
+The default is `ban`.

 * `UN_BAN_COMMAND`: The command that can be used by administrators of the bot to unban users.
-The default is `/unban`.
+The default is `unban`.

 * `START_COMMAND`: The command to check if the bot is alive, or for users to start the robot.